Talent-Augmenting Layer

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, clear sentence with zero wasted words.
-It's front-loaded with the core action and target, making it highly efficient and easy to parse.
+The description is a single sentence with no wasted words.
+It is concise and front-loaded with the core action.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.